Local Housing Allowance (LHA) applies to most tenants who rent their home from a private landlord.

-Local Council Tax Support replaced Council Tax Benefit from 1 April 2013.
+Local Council Tax Reduction (formerly known as Local Council Tax Support) replaced Council Tax Benefit from 1 April 2013.
 Council Tax Benefit was a national scheme which helped people on a low income pay their Council Tax.

 Discretionary housing payments provide extra help if you are already getting Housing Benefit or Universal Credit (including housing costs for rent) but you still need further help with your rental costs.

 Most of the government's welfare reforms are now in place.

 You can claim housing benefit and/or council tax reduction for a past period.
 This is called backdating.